Oceanpayment/Woocommerce/README.md

 </ul>
 <h4>Plug-in installation</h4>
 <ol>
-    <li>Upload the Oceanpayment-klarna.zip plug-in in the WordPrwss background.</li>
+    <li>Upload the Oceanpayment-Affirm.zip plug-in in the WordPrwss background.</li>
-    <li>Activate oceanpayment klarna in the plugin menu.</li>
+    <li>Activate oceanpayment Affirm in the plugin menu.</li>
     <li>Click on woocommerce and select payment settings.</li>
     <li>Fill in the configuration information.</li>
 </ol>